eXsio/php-object-decorator/README.md

     * Now you can get a string representation of your Decorated Class.
     * YOu can save it to a File for later usage.
     * You can use PhpDecoratedObject::newInstanceOf() to instantiate it,
-    * or you can simply load it using an autoloader and call it's Constructor.
+    * or you can simply load it using an autoloader and call its Constructor.
     *
     * @see PhpDecoratedObject::newInstanceOf()
     */